edlins/libPCA9685/README.md

         array of integers of length _PCA9685_CHANS (16).
         Each PWM channel has a pair of ON registers and a pair of OFF registers.
-        This function sets the ON registers to 0x00 (turn on at the beginning of the cycle) and sets the OFF registers to the low 12-bits of a corresponding integer in the vals array (turn off at a delay offset of 0 - 4095).
+        This function sets the ON and OFF registers to the low 12-bits of the corresponding integers in the onVals and offVals arrays (turn on at a delay offset of 0 - 4095, and turn off at a later delay offset of 0 - 4095).
-        Higher vals correspond to longer pulse widths. val <=0 is full off and val >= 4095 is full on.
+        Larger differences between onVals and offVals correspond to longer pulse widths which correspond to brighter intensities. val <=0 is full off and val >= 4095 is full on.